Best Books3

 3. The women who survive face a dismal life as slaves to the Greek victors.
 Do you think the author was able to portray their fear and anguish?
 Their desire for revenge?
 Do you think you could survive becoming a slave to your enemy?

-5. Who do you think is responsible for starting the Trojan War that led to the fall of Troy?
-The Gods?
-Humans?
-Helen?
+5. Who do you think is responsible for starting the Trojan War that led to the fall of Troy - the Gods, humans, or Helen?

-7. Did you give the God and Goddesses stories more weight than the human stories?
+7. Did you give the Gods and Goddesses' stories more weight than the human stories?
 Did you enjoy one more than the other?
-What did you think about the interactions between the Gods and Goddesses?
+What did you think about their interactions?

 8. Did you have a favorite or least favorite male character?